This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 To check tide times and for further information, visit St Michael's Mount website.

-Last year, the St Aubyn family successfully bid at Christies in London for a portrait of the 5th Sir John St Aubyn by the famous 18th-century painter and first president of the Royal Academy of Arts, Sir Joshua Reynolds.
-A copy of this painting currently hangs in the Blue Drawing room in the castle opposite the portrait of Francis Bassett of Tehidy, painted by Thomas Gainsborough.
+In 2012, the St Aubyn family successfully bid at Christies in London for a portrait of the 5th Sir John St Aubyn by the famous 18th-century painter and first president of the Royal Academy of Arts, Sir Joshua Reynolds.
+A copy of this painting currently hangs in the Blue Drawing Room in the castle, opposite the portrait of Francis Bassett of Tehidy, painted by Thomas Gainsborough.

 Sir John St Aubyn and Francis Bassett were contemporaries, first cousins, fellow MPs and good friends.
 Family tradition has it that at one point they had a falling out and on reconciling, agreed to exchange portraits of each other.

-Now after 200 years, the Joshua Reynolds portrait returns to its original home this season where it will be on display in the castle's Blue Drawing Room.
+Now after 200 years, the Joshua Reynolds portrait is in its original home this season where it will be on display in the castle's Blue Drawing Room.